The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Research Methodology

 \subsection{Feature Selection}

 We extract source code, process, and ownership metrics of all refactored and non-refactored instances.
 These three types of metrics have been proven useful in other prediction models in software engineering (e.g.,~\cite{scalabrino2017automatically,mcintosh2014impact,d2012evaluating}).
-Besides, as aforementioned, empirical studies over the years have established a positive correlation between refactoring operations and code quality metrics (e.g., \cite{Kataoka_2012}, \cite{leitch2004assessing}, \cite{alshayeb2009empirical}, \cite{shatnawi2011empirical}).
-Table~\ref{tab:features} lists all the metrics we chose to train predictive models.
+Moreover, earlier studies based on the correlation between refactoring and code quality metrics postulated that an increase in the former leads to improvements in the latter (e.g., \cite{Kataoka_2012}, \cite{leitch2004assessing}, \cite{shatnawi2011empirical}).\footnote{It is worth noting that studying the effect of refactoring on software quality is a topic that remains relatively underdeveloped (despite being a highly active topic).
+Therefore, while this research topic is evolving, the evidence is likely to be far from clear-cut and, in some cases, it might even be contradictory (e.g., \cite{how_does_oo_code_refactoring_influence_software_quality,alshayeb2009empirical}).} Table~\ref{tab:features} lists all the metrics we chose to train predictive models.
 In our online appendix~\cite{appendix}, we show the distribution (i.e., descriptive statistics) of the values of each feature.
 The following subsections detail the source code, process, and code ownership metrics we collect.

 \ssubsection{Source Code Metrics} Features in this category are derived from source code attributes.
 We collect CK metrics~\cite{chidamber1994metrics} as they express the complexity of the element.
 More specifically, CBO, WMC, RFC, and LCOM.
 We also collect several different attributes of the element, e.g., number of fields, number of loops, number of return statements.
-These metrics are collected at class (38 metrics), method (20 metrics), and variable-levels (1 metric).
+These metrics are collected at class (37 metrics), method (20 metrics), and variable-levels (1 metric).

 \ssubsection{Process Metrics} Process metrics have been proven useful in defect prediction algorithms~\cite{rahman2013and,madeyski2015process}.
 We collect five different process metrics: quantity of commits, the sum of lines added and removed, number of bug fixes, and number of previous refactoring operations.
 The number of bug fixes is calculated by means of an heuristic: Whenever any of the keywords \{\texttt{bug}, \texttt{error}, \texttt{mistake}, \texttt{fault}, \texttt{wrong}, \texttt{fail}, \texttt{fix}\} appear in the commit message, we count one more bug fix to that class.
 The number of previous refactoring operations is based on the refactorings we collect from RefactoringMiner.
-Given that we extract this information directly from Git, these metrics are only calculated at class-level.